jaspector

 Inference from official county materials: building permit requirements for unincorporated areas depend on the governing township.
 County-level permits are additionally required for certain earth change, soil erosion, and well or septic work.

-Typical processing time is No countywide estimate available because no countywide private building permit office was identified..
+Building permit processing times in unincorporated Ottawa County, MI typically run No countywide estimate available because no countywide private building permit office was identified..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Ottawa County, MI.
 The following work is generally exempt: No countywide private building permit exemption list was identified because county government does not appear to run a single private building permit office for all unincorporated land.; Exemptions depend on the governing township or contracted agency..
 Note: Building permit requirements depend on your township.
 Identify your township and contact its building authority to determine what work requires a permit.
+When in doubt, confirm with the local building department before starting work.